 The biggest mistake you can make amateur blogging is not investing in education.
 You can either struggle and figure it out as you go (like us), or you can start out with the tools you need to succeed from the beginning.

 If nothing else, figure out SEO before you start.
 And this doesn’t mean reading a few free articles online, or just installing the Yoast plugin on WordPress.
 It means taking an online course, downloading an ebook, or checking out our introductory course to get you started making money amateur blogging including how to rank on the first page of google for every keyword.
+It may also be worth consulting a local seo pro as well to see if they have any useful advice.

 17. Writing with SEO in Mind